This episode is entitled “How to get relief from low back pain” and the tips covered are:

 - Use painkillers to get relief from low back pain

 - Use manual therapy for relief from low back pain

 - Start low and build slow

-But this sleep well is super important.
+Turning off digital devices, reading a good book, having a warm drink, having a dark room.
+All of these things are essential.
 The quality and length of your sleep has an enormous impact on how much pain you experience.
-We know that people who are sleep deprived, essentially it sensitizes your nervous system and makes you more inclined to feel more pain.
-So sleep deprivation, sleep loss is really nasty when it comes to chronic pain, because it will tend to lead to more and more pain, the less sleep you have.
-So this is a cycle that’s very important to get out of.
-Um, and obviously how you position yourself in bed.
-Um, whether you take some sort of pain, relieving medication or some other pain relieving, uh, approach may help you to sleep better.
+People who are sleep deprived are more inclined to feel pain.
+Sleep deprivation is really nasty when it comes to chronic pain, because it will tend to lead to more and more pain, the less sleep you have.
+This is a cycle that’s very important to get out of.
+Taking pain relieving medication or some other approach may help you to sleep better.